SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 In the following, the Cockpit application is described.
 It offers the following functionality:

-* **Data Explorer:** Interactively explore, compare and visualize IoT data.
+* **Data Explorer**: Interactively explore, compare and visualize IoT data.

-* **Dashboards:** Create your own web pages by freely selecting and arranging widgets.
+* **Dashboards**: Create your own web pages by freely selecting and arranging widgets.
 Select from various widgets including maps, tables, graphs, charts, controls and more.

-* **Smart Rule Builder:** Easily create  business rules to perform actions on incoming data in real-time.
+* **Smart Rule Builder**: Easily create  business rules to perform actions on incoming data in real-time.

-* **Business Rule Package:** Use pre-defined business rules for geofencing, thresholds or alarm escalation and notifications (SMS/Email).
+* **Business Rule Package**: Use pre-defined business rules for geofencing, thresholds or alarm escalation and notifications (SMS/Email).

-* **Reporting:** Create reports based on the dashboards layout and send distribute them by Email.
+* **Reporting**: Create reports based on dashboards layout and send distribute them by Email.

-* **Asset Management:** Organize your connected assets in hierarchies.
+* **Asset Management**: Organize your connected assets in hierarchies.

-* **Alarm Management:** Monitor problems of your asset using severities and workflows.
+* **Alarm Management**: Monitor problems of your asset using severities and workflows.

 * **Easy of use**: Get on introduction and overview using the Welcome Dashboard and Home Dashboard, respectively.